 - 1. Written notice.
 If a student is charged with a violation of the Student Code of Conduct carrying the potential consequence of a permanent expulsion, the student and his parent shall be notified of such by registered mail, as well as the student's due process rights.
-The written notice of violation shall state the nature of the violation, the proposed consequence, and the student's and parent's right to a due process hearing at a specified time and place to determine (i) whether a violation occurred, (ii) whether an exception applies to preclude the permanent expulsion, or (iii) whether consideration of the following specific factors weigh against permanent expulsion: - a. the student's age; - b. the student's disciplinary history; - c.
-Whether the student has a disability; - d.
-The seriousness of the violation or behavior; - e.
-Whether the violation or behavior threatened the safety of any pupil or staff member; - f.
-Whether restorative practices will be used to address the violation or behavior; - g.
-Whether a lesser intervention would properly address the violation or behavior.
+The school will also attempt to contact the parent or guardian by email and/or telephone to inform them of the hearing. - 2.
+The written notice of violation shall state the nature of the violation, the proposed consequence, and the student's and parent's right to a due process hearing at a specified time and place to determine (i) whether a violation occurred, (ii) whether an exception applies to preclude the permanent expulsion, or (iii) whether consideration of the following specific factors weigh against permanent expulsion: - a. the student's age;

+b. the student's disciplinary history;

+c.
+Whether the student has a disability;